aspiers/openstack-summit-2016-austin-project-creation/markdown/intro.md

 <!-- .slide: data-state="normal" id="agenda-why-here" -->
 ## Why are we here?

-*   Created new projects under OpenStack.
+*   Created new projects under OpenStack
 *   We think its a great idea!
-*   We want to motivate you to do the same.
+*   We want to motivate you to do the same
-*   Point out the unique aspects of our projects.
+*   Point out the unique aspects of our projects

 Note:
     - Yada yada yada ... the community welcomes every project which helps OpenStack.